PriomHalder/Machine_Learning_Projects/SONAR Rock vs Mine Prediction with Python/README.md

 # 🧾 SONAR Rock vs Mine Prediction with Python

-Detecting whether the object between the submarine is a Rock or a Mine using Python, numpy, pandas and other Python libraries.
+Detecting whether the object is a Rock or a Mine using Python, numpy, pandas and other Python libraries.

 ---